lyliyangyang/lyliyangyang.github.io/_pages/about.md

 * (with Dinakar Ramakrishnan) A Constraint for Twist Equivalence of Cusp Forms on $\mathrm{GL}(n).$ Functiones et Approximatio Commentarii Mathematici 65.1 (2021): 105-117.

-* \emph{An Explicit CM Type Norm Formula and Effective Nonvanishing of Class Group L-functions for CM Fields}, Pacific Journal of Mathematics 304.1 (2020): 347-384.
+* An Explicit CM Type Norm Formula and Effective Nonvanishing of Class Group L-functions for CM Fields, Pacific Journal of Mathematics 304.1 (2020): 347-384.

-* \emph{Diophantine Inequalities Involving a Prime and an Almost-prime}, Journal of Number Theory, 170 (2017), 347-367.
+* Diophantine Inequalities Involving a Prime and an Almost-prime, Journal of Number Theory, 170 (2017), 347-367.

-* (with Daniel Goldston) \emph{The Average Number of Goldbach Representations}, in \emph{Prime numbers and representation theory}, Lecture Series of Modern Number Theory, volume 2, (2017), 1-12.
+* (with Daniel Goldston) The Average Number of Goldbach Representations, in Prime numbers and representation theory, Lecture Series of Modern Number Theory, volume 2, (2017), 1-12.